 There are various precautions to be aware of with every benefit:

-- When not set up correctly, variable compensation might have detrimental consequences.
+- When not set up correctly, variable compensation might have detrimental consequences, including retention tracking.
 Because the effectiveness of variable pay is dependent on various circumstances, there is no one-size-fits-all solution.
 Unattainable objectives, targets, and KPIs are all known to demotivate employees.
 In addition, conflicting goals across various roles and departments can lead to more silos and less collaboration inside a company, reducing overall growth and, in turn, affecting the entire customer experience.

 - Finally, variable compensation must be simple to comprehend and always clear.
 Salespeople need to know what they're getting paid for, how much they're getting paid right now, which deals helped them reach their targets, how much they contributed to the payment amount, how well they're meeting their KPIs, and where they have gaps they can close to make more money quickly.